vjthedeejay/dolby-io/README.md

 # Analyze audio

-Use the dolby.io Media Processing APIs to analyze the `HBOIntoTheStorm.wav` signal in this directory, run the following command
+Use the dolby.io Media Processing APIs to analyze the `AUDIO_FILE` signal, run the following command

         python analyze.py

 # Analyze and enhance degraded audio (TODO)

-First add random noise to the `HBOIntoTheStorm.wav` file by running the following command
+First add random noise to the `AUDIO_FILE` signal by running the following command

         python add_noise.py